tesselslate/resetti/README.md

 to start playing Instance 1 and reset all other instances.
 You can do the same for the other available actions.

+The names of each action should be self explanatory.
+However, "Lock" might confuse you if you are not already familiar with it.
+Locking an instance will prevent it from being reset by any means.
+You can unlock an instance by either pressing Lock again or by playing the instance and resetting.

 ### Ingame

 You can press your general Reset key to reset the instance and return to the